Account Mapping: Why You Need to Chart Prospect Companies

 Here’s how the result looks like:

 Do you frequently get on last-minute sales calls?
 Then knowing the internal structure of your prospect is invaluable.
-You can personalize your pitch based on the company’s needs and where they have planned to invest their resources.
+You can personalize your pitch based on the company’s needs, pain points, and where they have planned to invest their resources.

 Suppose you sell an analytics product and got an inbound lead from the CTA on your product’s FAQ page.
 Having an account map will mean that you know where your prospect lacks resources.